sanskrit/raw_etexts_english/blogs/manasataramgini/2013-06-29_the-sixth-cycle-of-samaraichcha-kaha-a-vanija-tradition.md

 +++
-title = "The sixth cycle of samarAichcha kahA: a vaNijaxa0tradition"
+title = "The sixth cycle of samarAichcha kahA: a vaNija tradition"

 +++
 The jaina AchArya haribhadra sUri collected a series of old tales and